cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

   settings:
     # Enable `Go` templates in Atmos stack manifests
     enabled: true
-    # Number of steps/passes to process `Go` templates
+    # Number of evaluations/passes to process `Go` templates
-    # If not defined, `num_steps` is automatically set to `1`
+    # If not defined, `evaluations` is automatically set to `1`
-    num_steps: 2
+    evaluations: 2
-    # Optional steps configuration
-    steps:
-      1:
-        # Left delimiter for step #1
-        left_delimiter: "${"
-        # Right delimiter for step #1
-        right_delimiter: "}"
-      2:
-        # Left delimiter for step #2
-        left_delimiter: "{{"
-        # Right delimiter for step #2
-        right_delimiter: "}}"
 ```

-- `templates.settings.num_steps` - number of steps/passes to process `Go` templates.
-If not defined, `num_steps`
+- `templates.settings.evaluations` - number of evaluations to process `Go` templates.
+If not defined, `evaluations`
   is automatically set to `1`

-- `templates.settings.steps` - a map of step configurations to process `Go` templates.
-The keys of the map are the step
-  numbers.
-The values of the map are objects with the following schema:

-  - `left_delimiter` - the left delimiter to use to process the templates in this step/pass.
-If not defined, the default
-    delimiter `{{` will be used
-  - `right_delimiter` - the right delimiter to use to process the templates in this step/pass.
-If not defined, the default
-    delimiter `}}` will be used

-If `templates.settings.steps` are not configured, all steps/passes (defined by `templates.settings.num_steps`) will
-use the default delimiters `{{ }}`.

-Template steps are useful in the following scenarios:
+Template evaluations are useful in the following scenarios:

 - Combining templates from different sections in Atmos stack manifests
-- Using templates inside templates with any level of nesting
 - Using templates in the URLs of `datasources`

 ### Combining templates from different sections in Atmos stack manifests